My rating: 3 of 5 stars

 The previous seven paragraphs demonstrate the difficulty of writing about Hegel.
 You can try to gloss his key concepts in your own words, but something or everything gets lost in the attempt.
 This is without even considering that I read Hegel in translation, and that moreover the translations in Hegel on Tragedy were done by many hands.
 Nevertheless, the language I encountered throughout this almost 400-page collection was consistent across translators and was not quite English, and I gather the translators were bringing it over from a language not quite German.
 Hegel is like a modernist poet, whose universe and idiom is his own, a poet who makes a strange sense and even provides irreplaceable thoughts and feelings when we submerge ourselves in him, but whose work, like a dream, is hard to explain when we emerge from it.

 Such obscurity is a dangerous way to write political philosophy or history, which Hegel’s theory, as an avowed theory of everything, also is.
 For instance, though Marx is supposed to have de-idealized Hegel, to have stood him on his head, I don’t think Hegel left Marx much to do.
 The insistence that ideas are nothing if they are not realized, that the beautiful soul who stays above the fray of social conflict is contemptible, that progress only occurs through a violent rupture in society, that the state is ideally the repository of universal values—all these foundations of communist militancy are, for good or ill, there in the master.
-Then again, these concepts are articulated so abstractly in Hegel’s presentation that they might also be read—that have been read—as the foundations of liberal imperialism or of fascist nationalism.
+Then again, these concepts are articulated so abstractly in Hegel’s presentation that they might also be read—they have been read—as the foundations of liberal imperialism or of fascist nationalism.
 Hence the development of left and right Hegelianisms, and the still-unresolved political disputes that rage under the thinker’s name.

 When Hegel leaves Eastern cultures in the vague and stagnant slough of symbolism, does his implicit disparagement provide a warrant for imperialism or even genocide?
 (Note that Hegel predates “whiteness”—for him, the East includes even most of Europe outside classical Greece and modern Germany; in his spiritual geography, southern Europe is just the northwest of the Orient.)
 Or was he, as some of my own teachers believe, an unrecognized prophet of anti-imperialism and anti-racism, inspired by global insurgencies, proleptically dismissive of scientistic distinctions within the human race, a tireless champion of universal agency?